VitthalSutar/Quizzo_The-McQ/README.md

 - 🕒 Answer the questions within the time limit.
 - 📊 View your score and challenge friends!
 - 🛠️ (Admins) Add new quizzes via the admin panel.
+- 👀 (Admins) View all user performances and quiz stats.

 ---